 Safe Use of Shop Fans

-A safety talk covering cord routing, blade guards, and airflow direction when using shop fans.
+A safety talk on electrical cords, blade guarding, and preventing debris blowouts when using shop fans.

 Scan to open or share